 Given the ever-increasing sophistication of such attacks, no business can afford to ignore them.
 From disruption of services to reputational damage, there is a huge amount at stake; adding in an extra layer of security makes sense.

 While external-facing APIs commonly offer an HTTP or REST-based API, internal microservices may benefit from using different communication protocols.
 Protocols may include ProtoBuf, AMQP or perhaps system integration with SOAP, JSON-RPC or XML-RPC.
-An API gateway can provide an external, unified REST-based API across these various protocols, allowing teams to choose what best fits the internal architecture.
+A microservices gateway can provide an external, unified REST-based API across these various protocols, allowing teams to choose what best fits the internal architecture.

 And then there’s GraphQL.
 As adoption levels increase, it’s important to build in capacity.
 Do you want to build and manage GraphQL microservices next week, next month, next year…?
-At some point, it’s likely to happen, and an API gateway will help you adapt.
+At some point, it’s likely to happen, and the right gateway will help you adapt.

 Decreased microservice complexity